JKamlah/escriptorium_python_connector/README.md

 Poetry makes uploading to Pypi very easy.
 Just confirm that all the package details in `pyproject.toml` are correct, bump the version of the package `poetry version 0.0.15`, and then use `poetry publish --build --username $PYPI_USERNAME --password $PYPI_PASSWORD`, assuming you have set the environment variables `$PYPI_USERNAME` and `$PYPI_PASSWORD` appropriately (if you are using a Pypi token, then `PYPI_USERNAME=__token__` and `$PYPI_PASSWORD=<your-full-pypi-token>`).

+You should create a new git tag and push it after you publish:

+    git tag v0.0.15
+    git push --tags

 ## Docker
 The escriptorium-pgp-setup repository contains instructions on running a local copy of e-scriptorium.
 It is WSL oriented, but should work on other environments as well.